CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Experiments

-Furthermore, in CIFAR10-C and CIFAR100-C datasets, CAFA achieves lower error rates compared to TFA which aligns source and target distributions without considering the class information.
+In the CIFAR10-C and CIFAR100-C datasets, CAFA achieves lower error rates compared to the TFA-Online and FR-Online methods which align source and target distributions without considering the class information.
 Such results demonstrate that considering both intra- and inter-class distances is important when performing feature alignments for test-time adaptation.
-Note that TFA is originally designed for test-time training (TTT) setting that iterates multiple epochs over test samples.
+Note that TFA-Online and TTT++-Online methods are online adaptation methods based on the original TFA and TTT++~\cite{ttt++} algorithms.
+Those are designed for offline adaptation that iterates multiple epochs over the entire set of test samples and predicts the test samples at once after multiple epochs.
+In their offline adaptation setting, TFA and TTT++ achieve 11.87\% and 9.60\% error rates on the CIFAR10-C dataset.\footnote{Those numbers are obtained from Liu \textit{et al.}~\cite{ttt++} }